EmmanuelKadree/Emmanuel-Kadree/README.md

 <h1 align="center">Helix Jump</h1>

 <h3>Brief description of the game</h3>
 <p>Helix Jump is an arcade game with simple and addictively fun mechanics.
-In the   game,you guide a bouncing ball continuously down a series of circular platforms.
-Fall through the cracks and avoid landing in the forbidden zones!</p>
+In the   game,you guide a bouncing ball continuously down a series of circular platforms.Fall through the cracks and avoid landing in the forbidden zones!</p>
 <a href="https://www.crazygames.com/game/helix-jump" target="_blank">Click here to play the Game</a>

 <h3>How to play the game</h3>